What You Need to Know About Beneficial Ownership Reporting

 By Matthew Dochnal | Published October 3, 2022

 The Financial Crimes Enforcement Network (FinCEN) has issued a final rule for creating a beneficial ownership registry pursuant to the Corporate Transparency Act (CTA).
-The rule requires most corporations, limited liability companies (LLCs) and other entity types to disclose information about their beneficial owners.
+The law requires corporations, limited liability companies (LLCs), and other entity types to disclose information about individuals connected to these companies.
+In particular, the ultimate beneficial owners, who are the human beings, will need to file if they own at least 25% or substantially control the business.

 According to FinCEN, a beneficial owner is any individual who either: